 This should not come as a surprise coming from me.
 I am not a huge fan of diets.
-They breed feelings of restriction and deprivation – negative feelings that make you feel horrible and less likely to make healthy choices for yourself.
+They breed feelings of restriction and deprivation – negative feelings that make you feel horrible and less likely

 Do not get stuck in the ‘Diet-Guilt’ cycle – that is literally the last thing you need when you are already stressed about taking care of your new baby and also sleep deprived.